- About Our Office

 - Office of Equity and Inclusion (OEI)

-The OEI accepts inquiries, formal, and informal reports of sexual harassment and sexual violence.
-In addition to handling grievances, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.
+The OEI responds to allegations by OSU community members of any form of sexual harassment, including sexual violence, discriminatory harassment, and allegations of unwanted sexual contact of any kind.
+In addition to providing informal and formal reporting options, the staff offers consultation and advice on what procedure is likely to have the most positive outcome.
+Learn more about how to report a concern.

 The Department of Public Safety and OSP respond to safety concerns and to violations of Oregon law, which may lead to criminal proceedings.